ekala-project/eka/README.md

 - **[Atom-Nix][atom-nix]:** A Nix module system for evaluating atoms.
 - **Atom Format:** A verifiable, versioned, and git-native format for publishing source code, designed for decentralized distribution and end-to-end integrity.
 - **Eos (Future):** A planned distributed, content-addressed build scheduler that will eventually power Eka's evaluation backend.

+## The Nix Connection: A Foundation for Reproducible Builds

+While the Atom Protocol's ambition is to be a universal, backend-agnostic standard, a verifiable build system is essential to translate its source code integrity into truly reproducible artifacts. `eka`'s inaugural implementation is therefore deeply integrated with the Nix ecosystem, which provides a powerful foundation for this vision.

+The architecture is best understood as three distinct, decoupled layers:

+1.  **Package Management:** This is `eka`'s primary domain.
+It manages `atom` dependencies and can even lock legacy Nix dependencies without requiring a local Nix installation.
+By creating a universal, decentralized source packaging layer, Atom simplifies the entire toolchain.
+The need for complex adapters like `*2nix` tools is reduced, as `eka` could natively understand and lock theoretical `crate` atoms just as easily as it does Nix atoms.
+2.  **Evaluation:** This layer transforms dynamic, high-level code into a static, low-level build recipe (a Nix derivation).
+It resolves all variables and functions to produce a precise, unambiguous plan for the build.
+3.  **Build:** This final layer takes the static build recipe from the evaluation stage and executes it in a sandboxed environment to produce the final, bit-for-bit identical artifact.

+`eka` orchestrates this entire process, but the long-term vision is for the evaluation and build layers to be handled by a dedicated, distributed build scheduler, **Eos**.
+This clean separation of concerns is a core design principle, and it will eventually allow for a highly efficient, decentralized system where different stages of the pipeline can run on different machines.
+Nudging developers to think about these layers in a more disciplined fashion is a key goal, as the status quo of the Nix ecosystem is to have them tightly coupled.

+This architecture ensures the Atom Protocol itself remains generic.
+Its ambition is to become a fully language-agnostic standard by its first stable release.
+In the future, other ecosystems could adopt it directly.
+For example, `cargo` could be taught to publish crates in the Atom format, with no knowledge of whether they would ultimately be consumed by a Nix build system.
+The format is a foundational layer, not the entire pipeline.

 ## Design Goals